 FIT Clinical Decision-Making Cases

-The submission deadline for FIT Clinical Decision-Making Cases was October 18, 2018.
+The submission process for FIT Clinical Decision-Making Cases is now closed.

-FITs should submit an interesting case with teaching points written in abstract style.
+FITs were invited to submit interesting cases with teaching points written in abstract style.
 The selection criteria is based upon the clinical decision-making used to arrive at a diagnosis and/or treatment.
 Selection is not based on just a great image or technically challenging procedure.
-The case scenario must illustrate clinical decision-making with teaching points and include the following sections: Background, Case Description, Decision-Making and Conclusion.
-For more information refer to the sample case below, which was submitted and presented at a previous meeting.
+The case scenario must illustrate clinical decision-making with teaching points.
+Accepted case presenters will receive a limited time code for a 10% discount off registration rates.

 For additional information and answers to our Frequently Asked Questions, please visit our FAQ page.

 |Publishing Title:||The Great Masquerader: Cardiac Sarcoidosis Mimicking Arrhythmogenic Right Ventricular Dysplasia|

 Background: Infiltrative cardiomyopathies have overlapping features by conventional imaging criteria; Precise diagnosis requires a multimodality approach and has important implications for treatment.

 Case: A 49 year old male presented in ventricular tachycardia which terminated with lidocaine.
 Baseline EKG was significant for an epsilon wave in V1 (Figure1G).
 Echocardiography revealed global hypokinesis and catheterization showed non-obstructive coronary disease.
 Cardiac MRI revealed a right ventricular EF of 26% with a focal aneurysm of the free wall (Figure 1A) and late gadolinium enhancement throughout both ventricles (Figure 1B-C) but no hilar adenopathy (Figure 1D).